What is the best white LED strip to get?

 I have tested a lot of LED strip.
 I still do actually, especially with white LED strip, there are a lot of differences between various vendors and even models they have.
-Testing hose has become a bit of a hobby for me you could say.
+Testing those has become a bit of a hobby for me you could say.
 Anyway, during that testing there came a time to decide what I would purchase in bulk and use all throughout the house, I ended up buying a large quantity of LED strip from a manufacturer called “colordiode”.
 But since then I’ve done a lot more testing and “identified” Premium Quality and Good Quality LED strips I’d advise other people to buy.

 Below are some things that you need to take into account while selecting LED strip, please make sure to also read those!

 Super warm white (2600k), Warm white (3000k) and Neutral white (4300k) from Colordiode